AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/hide-conditions.md

 * To be valid, the scope in which property is found should be expressed (for example, `cqDesign.myProperty`).
 * Values are read only.
-* Functions (if required) should be limited to a given set provided by the service.
+* Functions (if necessary) should be limited to a given set provided by the service.

 ## Example {#example}